Translate

 DANNY: Think about it, we could livestream the entire trip and share our experiences with our followers.

-JEN: We would get more backdrops for our selfies … AND we can tweet about how unfair it is that we’re missing out on so much by looking at our phones the whole time.
+JEN: We would get more backdrops for our selfies AND we could tweet about how unfair it is that we’re missing out on so much by looking at our phones the whole time.

-CARL: Hey, it’s not missing out, we’re spending more time with our phones.
+CARL: Hey, it’s not missing out, we’d be spending more time with our phones.
 They need us.

 LYNN: (after some brief thinking) Okay!!